Last Updated on July 26, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-What does a parent do when their child, a stellar wonderful student, gets a school suspension, which may tarnish their education records and reputation forever?
+What does a parent do when their child, a stellar wonderful student, gets a school suspension?
+Will this tarnish their education records and reputation forever?
 Attack the school suspension and try to get it overturned of course.

 A student suspension is a permanent black mark in a school record, which will lurk in the background waiting to communicate negative information about the student.
-The suspension will come up on many college applications and can harm a student in their future prospects.
+It can harm a student’s future prospects.
 Punishment is a big deal and school suspensions should be fought if possible.

-First Steps to Fight a School Suspension- Gather Information
+First Steps to Fight a School Suspension- If No Formal Process

 1) Meet with school officials to get the school’s version of what happened.
 Take thorough notes.

 2) Do not question the student while in the school office.
-It is not a great idea for parents to question their child in front of school personnel about what happened.
-This parent questioning may give the school evidence to use against the child not only for the suspension, but for school expulsion, if the student confesses new information the school did not already know which is turned against them.
+It is not a great idea for parents to question the student in front of school personnel about what happened.
+This parent questioning may give the school evidence to use against the student not only for the suspension, but for school expulsion.
+No one wants the student to accidentally confess new information the school did not already know which is turned against them.

 4) Review the meeting notes and the suspension form thoroughly.

-5) Meet with the student in private and get his or her version of what happened.
+5) Meet with the student in private and get their version of what happened.

 6) Compare the suspension form and what it says to what the student says to determine what may be accurate on the suspension form, and what is not.